LIVER FUNCTION

 HEPATIQ

-HEPATIQ provides six indices of liver disease from a single scan: quantitative liver function, steatosis/steatohepatitis, portal hypertension, alcoholic hepatitis, fibrosis stage and variceal size.[1-28]
+HEPATIQ® provides six indices of liver disease from a single 20 minute SPECT scan: quantitative liver function, fatty liver disease/steatohepatitis, portal hypertension, alcoholic hepatitis, fibrosis stage and variceal size.[1-28] The numbers in square brackets are references to papers listed in www.hepatiq.com/publications.

 Function Outperforms Fibrosis